L1fescape/akenn.org/_posts/2014-09-27-shellshock.markdown

 exit 0
 {% endhighlight %}

-Note: the contents of this file can be anything, as can the filename.
+**Note:** The contents of this file can be anything, as can the filename.
 In our case the file just needs to exist.
-I chose to copy the bash script above from [https://www.invisiblethreat.ca/2014/09/cve-2014-6271/](https://www.invisiblethreat.ca/2014/09/cve-2014-6271/) because it's an easy way to check that apache is configured correctly.
+I chose to copy the Bash script above from [https://www.invisiblethreat.ca/2014/09/cve-2014-6271/](https://www.invisiblethreat.ca/2014/09/cve-2014-6271/) because it's an easy way to check that apache is configured correctly.

-Additional Note: you may need to change the permissions of this file and directory.
+**Additional Note:** You may need to change the permissions of this file and directory.
 If you get a 403 error, try `sudo chmod 755 -R /usr/lib/cgi-bin`.

-Now let's restart apache.
+Now let's restart Apache.

 {% highlight bash %}
 sudo services apache2 restart
 {% endhighlight %}

-If everything went according to plan, we should be able to run this script via cgi and have the result returned to us.
+If everything went according to plan, we should be able to run this script via CGI and have the result returned to us.
 Let's see if that works:

 {% highlight bash %}
 ~